schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r2.md

 ## Coercing

-What happens if we mix types?
+.What happens if we mix types?
 Go ahead and try.

 ``` R
 combined_mixed <- c(12.3, FALSE, 4)